hassantafreshi/easy-form-builder/readme.txt

 - *Create Custom Email Template*: with this free feature on Easy Form Builder you can create or add custom email template for forms. for add custom email template on Easy Form Builder go to “Easy Form Builder” → “Settings” →   “Email Template”

 - *Email Template* : Easy Form Builder has 2 email template for send email notification forms for *free*.

+- *Multiple Select*: Multi Select (Multi Select Dropdown) is a field for multiple selection and searchable dropdown list so you can easily add to your WordPress form for **free**.

 **Notice** : If your template base on bootstrap  then go to “Easy Form Builder” → “Settings” → checked  “My template have used BootStrap framwork” → Save